mengyaliu/DLRU/README.md

 # DLRU
 Deep Learning Restful interface Utilities

-This project will share some example utilities for people who want to create restful web services providing deep learning algorithm calls.
+This project will share some example utilities for people who want to develop restful web services providing deep learning algorithm APIs.
-For example, an API named "http://localhost:8080/api/v1/face/detect/jpg" can be visited by a POST method with a JPEG file as payload, then JSON format results will be replied.
+For example, an API named "http://localhost:5000/api/v1/object/ssd" can be visited by a POST method with a JPEG file as payload, then JSON format results will be replied.

 ## Core Features
 * Cross-platform(X86 & ARM) supported
 * CPU & GPU mode supported
-* C++ & Python supported
+* C++ & Python & Go supported

+## Current Status
+* Complete a basic example of flask + mxnet ssd in python.

+## TODO
+* add another example of restful + onnx ssd in C++

 ## Get Started